We have Counsellors located in five key overseas regions. They:

 Phone: + 81 3 5232 4020

-Our Minister-Counsellor for industry, science and education, Anthony Murfett, is based in the Australian Embassy in Washington DC.
+Our Minister-Counsellor for industry, science, energy and resources is based in the Australian Embassy in Washington DC.

 Australia and North America have a long history of close cooperation and collaboration.
 This has been embodied in the United States (US) through the 100 years of Mateship Campaign.
 The US, Canada and Australia share many similar policy challenges and are important partners.

-- Facilitate policy dialogue between the Australian, US and Canadian governments and the community about science, technology, innovation, and resources.
+- Facilitate policy dialogue between the Australian, US and Canadian Governments and the community about science, technology, innovation, energy and resources.
 Aiming to share best practices and lessons learnt and explore collaboration opportunities.

 - Engaging with the education sector to promote policy dialogue and share lessons learnt.
 Also encouraging collaboration and mobility between Australia, the US and Canada.